FIWARE-Ops/tech-x-challenge/README.md

 In order to show the improvements to the integration, the following steps should be presented:
 * issue a Self-Description for Animal Goods Org.[^4]
 * get a Compliancy Credential[^5]
-* get a NaturalPerson Credential for Happypets
+* get a NaturalPerson Credential for Animal Goods Org.
 * register Animal Goods Org. at the [OnBoarding-Portal](https://portal.gaia-x.fiware.dev/)
 * take just the NaturalPerson credential and verify it against the new service[^6]